Wrench369/LicenseMode/README.md

-# LicenseManager
+# LicenseModule

-LicenseManager is a C++ library designed to manage software licensing, including the creation, encryption, decryption, and validation of licenses.
+LicenseModule is a C++ library designed to manage software licensing, including the creation, encryption, decryption, and validation of licenses.
 It uses RSA encryption to secure license information.

 ## Features